MasonEgger/website/docs/blog/posts/009-oh_shit_blog.md

 the day of the conference.
 We had made the decision to go back in-person in March 2022 and to say it was challenging would be an understatement.
 Either way, I'm proud of the conference we delivered.
-This did result in me being elected to the PyTexas Foundation Board where I have served as President since(1).
+This did result in me being elected to the PyTexas Foundation Board where I have served as President since.
-{ .annotate }

-While at Gretel I was met with many challenges.
-I gave it my best try, however, our visions on Developer Relations never coalesced which ended with me leaving the company to pursue other options.
-I wish them nothing but the best(2).
-Their product is actually _super fucking cool_ and will definitely change the industry, but AI is not my passion.
-DevOps and Backend Engineering is.
-{ .annotate }

-1. If I could do that why the fuck would I be working for _anyone_.

-2. One day I'll write a blog about how to know when a job isn't a good fit and when to leave.
-That kind of content would have helped me here a lot.

-I was only at this job for nine months.
+I was only at Gretel for nine months.
 I learned a ton about an industry I knew little about, met many awesome people, and overall had a good time.
 I view this as a little detour in my career.